 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Cash transactions in a mobile retail worldBy a MCD columnist
+Cash transactions in a mobile retail worldBy

 Retailers are on a never-ending journey to offer a compelling and engaging shopping experience, to increase shopper loyalty and to reduce costs.

 Today, we see that the landscape of retailer-deployed hardware used to manage and to process retail transactions is changing rapidly.
 The convergence of cloud-based software and feature-rich mobile devices offers new possibilities for retailers to better serve and engage their shoppers.

 Retailers use tablet and handheld devices in-store to serve many purposes.